Zeex/amx_assembly/README.md

 ### disasm ###

-Provides the `Disassemble()` function which disassembles the whole script in a human-readable format to the specified text file.
-The output format is similar to that of `pawndisasm`.
+Provides an API for disassembling the calling script, either by pieces or as a whole.
+For the latter case there is a function called `DisasmDump(const filename[])` which produces an output similar to that of `pawndisasm`.

-Known to work only on Windows.

 ### dynamic_call ###